BOI investment approvals hit P1.07 trillion

 Coupled with the global transition to green energy, the country is seeking to be a regional hub for sustainability, connectivity, and innovation-driven manufacturing and services.

-Such a positioning strategy can be bolstered by focusing on the identified priority sectors of the government, namely: electric vehicles (EVs), smart/high-tech lighting manufacturing, outsourced semicon assembly and test, green metals, high-tech agriculture, renewable energy, and data centers/telco infrastructure.
+Such a positioning strategy can be bolstered by focusing on the identified priority sectors of the government, namely: electric vehicles, smart/high-tech lighting manufacturing, outsourced semicon assembly and test, green metals, high-tech agriculture, renewable energy, and data centers/telco infrastructure.

-2023 signifies the third consecutive year the BOI has surpassed the trillion-peso mark in investment approvals.
-The agency registered its highest investment approval of P1.14 T in 2019, followed by P1.02 T in 2020 despite the disruptions and challenges caused by the Covid-19 pandemic.